tarwn/lessthandot-hugo/blogs/content/posts/2017-07-19-multiple-nuget-methods-for-vs2017-msbuild-15-in-teamcity.md

   * Other C# Projects still use the packages.json method for packages
   * Solution packages (great for tooling) are (still) not supported after VS 2013 ([NuGet #522][2])

-(the last couple years also saw the ill-fated project.json, which isn&#8217;t represented here and may or may not be covered by one of these methods)
+(the last couple years also saw the ill-fated project.json, which isn't represented here and may or may not be covered by one of these methods)

 The software versions I am working with are: